samply/bridgehead/README.md

 ```
 The name of your server will generally be the full name of the VM that the Bridgehead runs on.
 You can alternatively supply an IP address.

 The FHIR API uses basic auth.
 You can find the credentials in `/etc/bridgehead/<project>.local.conf`.
+Exactly one set of credentials is supported, so `bridgehead setuser <project>` replaces the previous ones.

 Note that if you don't have a DNS certificate for the Bridgehead, you will need to allow an insecure connection.
 E.g. with curl, use the `-k` flag.